How to Prepare Your Pipes for Winter

 Winterizing plumbing pipes is a way to prepare your home for freezing temperatures and avoid malfunctioning or bursting pipes.
 The process prepares your plumbing system for winter’s chill and can save you a huge hassle and lots of cash by avoiding piping repairs or replacement.
 Use our checklist to winterize your plumbing.

 Pipes in unheated areas like a crawl space, garage, or attic are susceptible to freezing temperatures.
 Use heat cable along the pipes and cover with pipe insulation.
 The insulation by itself isn’t designed to withstand long-term cold temperatures and can actually prevent warm air from reaching the pipes when not partnered with a heat cable.

 Shut off outdoor faucets

 Open your outdoor faucets to allow excess water to run out, then turn off the faucet at the shutoff valve.
 If you don’t first allow the bleeder cap to drain, the pipe can still freeze and crack.

 During a stretch of particularly cold weather, you can open your kitchen or bathroom under-sink cabinets to allow warm air to circulate near the pipes.
 Behind closed doors, pipes are vulnerable because the warm air in your home can’t reach them.

-Check furnace or HVAC unit
+Check the furnace or HVAC unit

 If your HVAC unit or furnace goes out during the dead of winter, your pipes will suffer through the freezing temperatures until a repair can be made.
 Ensure your heating system is working properly before winter arrives.

 Allow a trickle of water to run through the faucet to avoid freezing pipes.
 The pressure relief from a slow drip can prevent frozen pipes from cracking.
-While you may see a minor bump in your water bill, it’s much better than footing the cost for pipe replacement.
+While you may see a minor bump in your water bill, it’s much better than footing the cost of pipe replacement.